Ziqi767/sta365/README.md

-T his repository contains solution of STA365 HW
+his repository contains the solution of STA365 HW